Recommended Technology Books (for modern citizens)

 - Kaos is misspelt for a reason.
 This chapter deals with the problems caused by some Americans who continue to promote

-countries like Tunisia and Egypt and for example.
-Despite their apparent lower standard of living compared to the USA,
+like Tunisia and Egypt and for example.
+Despite their apparent lower standard of living compared to the USA, many citizens

-many citizens have cell phones which are being used to acquire information previously unavailable if not blocked.
-The Arab
+have cell phones which are being used to acquire information previously unavailable if not blocked.
+The Arab Spring appeared

-Spring appeared to be a failure as far as many Americans were concerned.
-And yet, those middle-east countries have pivoted
+to be a failure as far as many Americans were concerned.
+And yet, those middle-east countries have pivoted in a different

 - Mother Nature as Political Mentor

 - You Can Go Home Again (and You Should!)

 - From Minnesota to the World and Back

 Comment: if you have any kind if IT job, or are a business person, then you must read this book.

 There are lots of people (and governments) still purchasing computer solutions based on the computer era before 2007.
 Just as we

 saw locomotives move from the age of steam (burning wood then coal) transition to petroleum and now electricity, computers have be